 Between September 2021 and January 2022, Fresno County conducted a Farmworker Survey and a Farmworker Employer Survey.
 A second round of each survey was conducted between February 2022 and July 2022.
 In total, the County surveyed 240 farmworkers and 170 farm employers.
 There was one non-H-2A farmworker who reported residing in Selma.
 While no H-2A workers reported living in Selma, there are H-2A facilities (see Table 10-14, Farmworker Housing Facilities in Selma).
 According to the countywide survey, 37.0 percent of respondents reported being citizens, 38.2 percent reported being permanent residents, 16.0 percent identified their status as undocumented workers, 6.3 percent did not respond, and 1.3 percent had H-2A visa status.
-Due to the small sample residing in or near Selma, a definitive determination of the proportion of undocumented workers throughout the Fresno County region may be applicable to the farmworker population in Selma and surrounding communities.
+Due to the small sample residing in or near Selma, a definitive determination of the proportion of undocumented workers cannot be made; therefore, it is likely that the survey's representation of undocumented workers throughout the Fresno County region may be applicable to the farmworker population in Selma and surrounding communities.